Lazarusphp-core/SessionManager/Readme.md

 ### Deleting Sessions

-> this Documentation is still available but the function has been removed temporarily

 the Session manager has the ability to remove individual Sessions or can remove them all as a whole by using the deleteSessions() method;

 ```php